OvidijusParsiunas/css-filter-converter/npm/README.md

 ## Description

-CSS Filter Converter is a simple tool used for converting basic css color formats to and from the css filter property.
+CSS Filter Converter is a simple tool used for converting basic css color formats to and from css filter.

-## Install
+## Installation

 ```
 npm install css-filter-converter